 Four-time cosmonaut Oleg Makarov dies|

-May 29, 2003 — Oleg Makarov, 70, a veteran cosmonaut selected for the first Soviet lunar missions and who made four launches and three space flights, died today.
+May 29, 2003 — Oleg Makarov, 70, a veteran cosmonaut selected for the first Soviet lunar missions and who made four launches and three spaceflights, died today (May 29).

 Makarov's first flight was Soyuz 12 in September 1973, the first Soviet manned mission after the loss of Soyuz 11.
 Makarov and commander Vasily Lazarev had been training for a long duration mission aboard a Salyut space station, but the outpost failed to reach orbit and the crew was instead assigned to a two day test of the redesigned Soyuz spacecraft.